 The Ching Ming Festival, on April 5, 2019 gives you a unique look into Hong Kong's ancient traditions, and soon thereafter in total contrast, the Hong Kong Electronics Fair is a window into Hong Kong's innovation powerhouse.
 Another colorful festival, the Birthday of Tin Hau comes later in the month with an array of fantastic parades and celebrations throughout Hong Kong.

-In the cultural and entertainment front, Hong Kong the Hong Kong Film Festival comes to a close, the Hong Kong Film Awards, the Oscars of Hong Kong, take place on April 15 and Ed Sheeran is in town next door in Macau.
+In the cultural and entertainment front, the Hong Kong Film Festival comes to a close, the Hong Kong Film Awards, the Oscars of Hong Kong, take place on April 15 and Ed Sheeran is in town at Disneyland!

 Also note that Easter holidays are public holidays observed in Hong Kong, this year will be from April 19 - 22, 2019.